 Let’s get to the bottom of this: How much do Uber Eats drivers really make?

-It’s not as easy to get a clear answer as you think.
+It’s not easy to get a clear answerk.
 Uber avoids giving a specific number, and most of the anecdotes online aren’t very trustworthy.

 We can’t get info directly from Uber, so our approach was to gather the highest quality information available and come to a general conclusion.

-Based on 8 top sources we studied from around the web, Uber Eats drivers can expect to make around $15–$20 per hour.
+Based on 8 top sources we studied from around the web, Uber Eats drivers make around $15–$20 per hour.

 But there’s more to it than a simple range of numbers.
 To truly grasp driver earnings on Uber Eats, you must understand how the payment system works and the factors determining a delivery driver’s bottom line.
 Read on!